sastatic/ProtonPyBridge/README.md

 ### Python

-ProtonPyBridge is implemented in Python.
+Proton Py Bridge is implemented in Python.
 Ensure you have a compatible Python environment installed.

 ### Installation